vuestorefront/vue-storefront/CONTRIBUTING.md

 Here’s how to submit a pull request. <b>Pull request that dont meet this requirements will not be merged.</b>

-1. Fork the repository and clone it locally fro the 'develop' branch.
+1. Fork the repository and clone it locally from the 'develop' branch.
 Make sure its up to date with current `develop` branch
 2. Create a branch for your edits.
 Use the following branch naming conventions:
  * bugfix/task-title
  * feature/task-name